michaelmcandrew/civicrm-user-guide-gitbook/case-management/everyday-tasks.md

 The case status lets you quickly determine how a case is progressing.
 Sample status values include Ongoing, Resolved, Not Assigned, and Urgent.

 To change the status of a case:

 1. Navigate to the case from the **Case Dashboard**, the **Find Cases** search form, or the contact's **Cases** tab.
 2. Click **Manage Case**.
 3. Click the **Edit** icon next to the current status column in the Case Summary table.
 4. This will open the **Change Case Status** form (an activity with an additional field called Case Status).
 5. Set the case status to the new status.
 6. Modify the other the fields as you would when editing an activity in a case.
 Make sure to set the **Status** field.
 It is required, but not set by default.
 7. Click **Save** to return to the case page, with a message stating that the Change Case Status Activity has been created.

 An activity is recorded because when a case status changes, it changed because something happened.
 It is usually equally as important to record the *who* and the *why* as well as the *what*.
 This behaviour is consistent throughout CiviCase.

-For information on reporting, see the following chapter on Reports & Analysis.